madetech/handbook/roles/sfia/lead_designer.md

 #### Examples of behaviour and responsibilities

-Below are examples of behaviours and responsibilities a person in this role might be expected to demonstrate.
-The list is provided for illustrative purposes only.
+_Below are examples of behaviours and responsibilities a person in this role might be expected to demonstrate.
+The list is provided for illustrative purposes only._

-- Works with client product owner to set team priorities for the coming sprint.
+- Works with the client product owner to set team priorities for the coming sprint.

 - Creates tangible, understandable vision for a service's design and direction.